dns-groot/Ferret/DifferentialTesting/Implementations/README.md

     usage: main.py [-h] [-z ZONE_FILE_PATH] [-c CONTAINER_NAME]  [-p UNUSED_PORT] [-i {bind, nsd, knot, powerdns, coredns, yadifa, maradns, trustdns}]

     Gets an implementation to serve the input or default zone file.
-    Specify an image name and a port to start a fresh container (also container name if you want to assign a name) or only the name of an existing container to reuse it.
+    Specify an image name and a port to start a new container (also container name if you want to assign a name) or only the name of an existing container to reuse it.

     optional arguments: